GoogleChrome/web.dev/src/site/content/en/blog/web-share/index.md

 ## Capabilities and limitations

 Web share has the following capabilities and limitations:

-* It can only be used on a site that is [accessed via HTTPS](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).
+- It can only be used on a site that is [accessed via HTTPS](https://www.chromium.org/Home/chromium-security/prefer-secure-origins-for-powerful-new-features).
-* It must be invoked in response to a user action such as a click.
+- It must be invoked in response to a user action such as a click.
 Invoking it through the `onload` handler is impossible.
-* It can share, URLs, text, or files.
+- It can share, URLs, text, or files.
-* As of January 2021, it is available on Safari, Android in Chromium forks, Chrome OS, and Chrome on Windows.
+- As of January 2021, it is available on Safari, Android in Chromium forks, ChromeOS, and Chrome on Windows.
 Chrome on MacOS is still in development.
 See [MDN](https://developer.mozilla.org/docs/Web/API/Navigator/share#Browser_compatibility) for details.